Archynetys Live news trend intelligence

 What is the ABCDE method?

-The ABCDE method is a guideline for identifying potential skin cancer by examining moles for asymmetry, border irregularity, color variation, diameter, and evolution.
+The ABCDE method is a tool for identifying skin cancer.
+It assesses asymmetry, border, color, diameter, and evolution of skin spots.

 Coverage (10)